EperezOk/socks-v5-proxy/README.md

 ## Files

-This project's report is located on the root folder, on the file "Informe.pdf".
+This project's report is located on the root folder, on the file "report.pdf".

-The RFC of the monitor protocol designed, "RFC protocolo monitoreo.pdf", is also located on the root folder.
-This was included in the project to make clear each of the protocol's options, on both requests and responses, along with some examples on how to operate with it.
+The RFC of the monitor protocol designed, "RFC-monitor-protocol-es.pdf", is also located on the root folder.
+This was included in the project to make clear each part of the protocol's options, on both requests and responses, along with some examples on how to operate it.

-Also included on the root folder is a man page, which explains all of the server options and run format.
+Also included on the root folder is a man page, which explains all of the server options.
 To open it, run "man ./socks5d.8" on the root folder of the project.

 ## Authors
 - 61490 - Baliarda Gonzalo